Post Animal: 2018–2023

-Following Keery's departure, the band continued making music, releasing four singles (Safe or Not - Extended Mix, Schedule, Fitness, and How Do You Feel) and then their second full-length album Forward Motion Godyessy on February 14th, 2020 to generally positive reception.
+Following Keery's departure, the band continued making music, releasing four singles ("Safe or Not - Extended Mix", "Schedule", "Fitness", and "How Do You Feel") and then their second full-length album Forward Motion Godyssey on February 14, 2020 to generally positive reception.
 The album was notable for how the sound differed from the previous album, with positive reviews praising the album's variation and describing it as a bold evolution, while negative reviews described it as not cohesive or lacking the first album's charm.

 Post Animal supported Cage the Elephant in February 2020 on their United Kingdom tour.
 The band were the supporting act on dates in Leeds, Glasgow, Manchester, Birmingham, and London.

-In October of 2020, the band released a three-track EP named Worried About You, with music videos on youtube accompanying each song.
+In October 2020, the band released a three-track EP named Worried About You, with music videos on youtube accompanying each song.

-The band's third album, Love Gibberish, was released on May 13, 2022, and preceded by three singles: Puppy Dog, No More Sports, and Cancer Moon.
+The band's third album, Love Gibberish, was released on May 13, 2022, and preceded by three singles: "Puppy Dog", "No More Sports", and "Cancer Moon".

-In June of 2023, Post Animal supported the band Temples on their North American tour for thirteen shows.
-That same month, they released one single, Aging Forest, on June 6th, 2023.
-Despite originally being intended to introduce an unspecified future album, Aging Forest is currently the only Post Animal single to not be part of a larger official project.
+In June 2023, Post Animal supported the band Temples on their North American tour for thirteen shows.
+That same month, they released one single, "Aging Forest", on June 6, 2023.
+Despite originally being intended to introduce an unspecified future album, "Aging Forest" is currently the only Post Animal single to not be part of a larger official project.

-2025–present: IRON and Keery's return
+2025–present: Iron and Keery's return

-In 2025, Keery rejoined the band for their next record, IRON, which was released on July 25, 2025, and has a deluxe edition of songs cut from the original album (IRON: Expansion Pack) releasing on November 21, 2025.
-The band opened for Keery's solo music project (Djo) on the Back On You World Tour, including the shows in Europe, before returning to America to continue opening for Djo in the “Another Bite” tour.
+In 2025, Keery rejoined the band for their next record, Iron, which was released on July 25, 2025, with a deluxe edition of songs cut from the original album (Iron: Expansion Pack) that was released on November 21, 2025.
+The band opened for Keery's solo music project (Djo) on the Back on You World Tour, including the shows in Europe, before returning to America to continue opening for Djo in the Another Bite tour.
 For both tours, Toledo and Reyes played in both Post Animal's and Djo's sets, playing their usual drums and guitar respectively.

 Following the Another Bite Tour, the band (minus Keery) is continuing to tour separate from Djo through the end of December 2025, headlining all remaining shows.
 They were accompanied by The Slaps for the first leg and will be accompanied by Chanpan on the second leg.
 Many of the shows sold out and a few had venues changed to increase capacity.